Full-Time Enrollment Requirement

 Requesting Authorization for a Reduced Course Load

-To request authorization for a reduced course load for any of the above permitted circumstances, please bring your supporting documentation, I-20, passport, and I-94 record to the ENC DSO.
+To request authorization for a reduced course load for any of the above permitted circumstances, please bring your application for reduced course load (available below), supporting documentation, I-20, passport, and I-94 record to the ENC DSO.
 Upon approval, your SEVIS record will be updated to reflect the reduced course load authorization and you will receive a new I-20 documenting the authorization.

 U.S. Department of Homeland Security (DHS) requires that you finish your program of study by the completion date on your I-20.
 The end date on the I-20 (Item #5) is established by the admissions office to reflect the average length of time it should take a student to complete the degree requirements.
 If, during the course of your studies it becomes necessary to extend your I-20, the ENC DSO can provide I-20 extensions to those who are eligible and apply in a timely fashion.